Imran Khan visited IMF: Shehbaz Sharif - ExBulletin

 Imran Khan visited IMF: Shehbaz Sharif

-New Delhi, Dec.31 (SocialNews.XYZ) Pakistani Muslim League President-Nawaz (PML-N) and National Assembly (AN) opposition leader Shehbaz Sharif blasted Pakistani prime minister on Friday Imran Khan and said he had surrendered to the International Monetary Fund (IMF) in the economic war, Dunya News reported.
+New Delhi, December 31: Pakistani Muslim League-Nawaz (PML-N) president and National Assembly (AN) opposition leader Shehbaz Sharif blasted Pakistani Prime Minister Imran Khan on Friday and said that he had gone to the International Monetary Commission.
+Fund (IMF) in the economic war, Dunya News reported.

 Sharif said the government has said the burden will not fall on the poor, when in reality the mini budget will completely take over the engine of the economy.